-Myalgic Encephalomyelitis / Chronic Fatigue Syndrome is a seriously debilitating neurological condition that affects 250,000 people in the UK and 17-30 million people worldwide.
+Myalgic Encephalomyelitis is a seriously debilitating neurological condition that affects 250,000 people in the UK and 17-30 million people worldwide.

 Many medical professionals have been slow to recognise the illness as valid and that has caused so much harm to the patient community.
 So much work is being done by researchers around the globe to progress with finding diagnostic criteria and discovering treatments for the condition but these things take time and no significant breakthroughs have been made YET.
 Momentum is building though and, paws crossed, exciting developments will be made soon.

 While all of this mess is going on, ME Foggy Dog raises awareness of the condition from a human perspective.
-What the illness actually feels like, regardless of the diagnostic criteria it was diagnosed with or what name it uses.Find out More about M.E./C.F.S.
+What the illness actually feels like, regardless of the diagnostic criteria it was diagnosed with or what label the patient was given.Find out More about M.E.